sncdir/sncdir.github.io/index.md

-## Welcome to online resource for Safety Net Clinic.
+## Welcome to online resource for Safety Net Clinic

 You can download the Safety Net Clinic's Referral directory for the year 2019 from below: